futuregrid/virtual-cluster/README.md

     $ cat novarc >> .bashrc
     $ source .bashrc

+Create your private key by (Recommended: Use your user name as your private key name):

+    $ euca-add-keypair youruserkey > youruserkey.pem
+    $ chmod 0600 youruserkey.pem

 NOTE: For more information, you can refer to tutorial at:

 * https://portal.futuregrid.org/tutorials/openstack